Jiva-prog/Jiva-talent-scout/README.md

 PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS
 This privacy policy governs your use of the software application Jiva talent scout (“Application”) for mobile devices that was created by Tlalifisamahlo codes.
-The Application is This app allows a user to upload content showcasing their talent in a form of images,videos and audio What information does the Application obtain and how is it used?
+The Application is This app allows a user to upload content showcasing their talent in a form of images,videos and audio and uses camera to capture videos and location services will be required to locate the user.
+What information does the Application obtain and how is it used?
 User Provided Information
 The Application obtains the information you provide when you download and register the